 Between the Great Salt Lake and Wasatch mountain range lies a unique place called Salt Lake City.
 When first arriving for our two-week stay for a house/pet sit, all we knew was that we’d be surrounded by mountains and Mormons.
 So, we were excited to dive in deeper and go exploring in this new-to-us city.
-Here are our favorite places in Salt Lake City, Utah, (or nearby).
+Here are our favorite places in Salt Lake City, Utah, (or nearby for day trips).
 Plus, our honest thoughts on the city and top local recommendations for other can’t-miss activities.

 Ensign Peak is actually where the early settlers of the area climbed to in order to plan out the city they wanted to build below.
 That planning is obvious in the beautiful lines of the city streets – surrounded by mountains!
 Absolutely stunning at dusk!

 2. Utah Capitol Building – Most Impressive Architecture

 As you drive up the hill to Utah’s Capitol Building, it’s quickly and obviously apparent how large and grandiose it is.
 No wonder this is one of the Utah’s most iconic landmarks.

 The Utah Capitol Building is another great sunset and people-watching spot!
 Especially, if you aren’t in the mood for a long walk or hike.
 Just sit on the giant steps and enjoy!

 Tours are also offered if you want to see what this magnificent building looks like inside.